Any questions you have about Good-Gums, you can find right here!

 I’ve been using a whitener, like those whitening strips, on my teeth.
 Is that OK to use even though I’m using Good-Gums?

 Using Good-Gums does not preclude using whitening strips.
-Obviously they can’t be used at the same time.
+Obviously they can’t be used simultaneously.
 Not so obvious is that the bleaching solution in the strips tends to irritate the gums, so care should be taken to try to isolate contact only to the teeth enamel, and extra care should be given to the gum tissues that may accidentally get irritated by the strips.

 Is it safe for small children?